Evaluating approaches to identifying research supporting the United Nations Sustainable Development Goals: Methodology

 \subsection{Machine learning applied to SDG classification}

 On top of the mapping produced by the queries described above, additional articles are mapped to the SDGs by a machine learning model.

-In a nutshell, the model is a logistic regression trained with TF-IDF representations of titles, keywords, abstracts, and two more optional text fields -- main terms extracted from the full text, and subject areas of the journal that published the paper.
+In a nutshell, the model is a logistic regression trained with TF-IDF representations of titles, keywords, abstracts, and two more optional text fields -- main terms extracted from the full text and subject areas of the journal that published the paper.
 Thus, the model learns similar keyphrases for each SDG and helps to improve the recall of the queries.
 To keep precision high, we keep only those papers that are classified by the model with 95\% or higher predicted probability for some SDG.

-In the ``Elsevier 2021 SDG mapping'' release \cite{elsevier2021_sdg_queries} we specify the input data for the model, the targets that it’s trained with, the technical details of the model itself, and model performance.
+In the ``Elsevier 2021 SDG mapping'' release \parencite{elsevier2021_sdg_queries}, the Elsevier team specifies the input data for the model, the targets that it’s trained with, the technical details of the model itself, and model performance.
 Also, to ease the interpretation of the model classification outcomes, we share the SDG-specific key phrases learned by the model, as well as sample articles classified by the model.
 Please refer to the mentioned documentation for more details on the machine learning component of our approach.